j23414/mango-user-guide/basics.md

 Walking Through the Mango Grove
 ================

+**outline:**

+* Create a Gel file and the 4 data primitives
+* Create a network file and Load it
+* Loading multiple networks
+* Save or export the networks

 This tutorial will walk you through creating a gel file and some basic network files from scratch.
 All you need is a running version of Mango since all code and text-based data will be in this tutorial.

 Create a Gel File and the 4 Data Primitives